ROCK3879/BuzzQuiz/README.md

 ### Questions box

-* Displayed on page, the question box includes questions, answers and buttons.
+* Displayed on page, the question box includes questions and four answers.
-* The buttons will allow the user to the next and restart the question.
+* After the selected answer, the next button appears.

 ![Question and answer box](/media/question_answer_box.png)